UPDATING: June 16, 2019

 And this becomes an incredible teaching resource to bring into the classroom.

-How is this Earth shattering educational technology?
+How could this be Earth shattering educational technology?

 So the idea that you can have a living textbook in the form of Google Earth, with content from everyday people sharing snippets of their life… It’s wikipedia meets global satellite photography on an epic scale.